davidkel/provision-performance/Automated/README.md

 - nano ~/caliper-benchmarks/benchmarks/api/fabric/create-asset-100.yaml (workers: 2, tps 100)
 - ./launch-manager.sh -b ~/caliper-benchmarks/benchmarks/api/fabric/create-asset-100.yaml -l

-Also you could use remote workers
+Also you could use remote workers (ensure you have started the servers as it starts mosquitto needed for remote workers)

 - ssh into another client0 shell
 - cd ~/Worker